Ghack81/Ghack81/README.md

 <h1 align="center">Hi 👋, I'm Hervé Mention</h1>
 <h3 align="center">Analyst-Programmer.
-Geek at heart, I am passionate about new technologies and collaborating on exciting projects from Belgium, France and Canada</h3>
+Geek at heart, I am passionate about new technologies and collaborating on exciting projects from Belgium and France</h3>

 - 🔭 I’m currently working on **Open Source Project**